Advanced search

 Very rare

-Severe forms of skin reactions such as bullous reactions, including Stevens-Johnsons Syndrome, erythema multiforme and toxic epidermal necrolysis can occur
+Severe cutaneous adverse reactions (SCARs), including Stevens-Johnsons Syndrome, erythema multiforme, exfoliative dermatitis and toxic epidermal necrolysis can occur

 Not known